-We will award up to 100 points to an application under the selection criteria.
-The maximum score for each criterion is indicated in parentheses and the maximum score for each subcriterion is in the application package for this competition.
+We will award up to 100 points to an application under the selection criteria and up to 5 additional points to an application under the competitive preference priority, for a total peer review score of up to 105 points.
+The maximum score for each criterion is indicated in parentheses, and the maximum score for each subcriterion is in the application package for this competition.

-In determining the need for the proposed project, the Secretary considers the extent to which the applicant demonstrates, in its application, the need for campus-based child care services for low-income students at the institution by including the following:
+In determining the need for the proposed project, the Secretary considers the extent to which the applicant demonstrates, in its application, the need for campus-based child care services for low-income students at the institution by including the following (see section 419N(c)(3) of the HEA):

 In determining the quality of the design of the proposed project, the Secretary considers the following:

-1. The extent to which the applicant describes in its application the activities to be assisted and whether the grant funds will support an existing child care program or a new child care program (see section 419N(c)(4) of the HEA).
+(i) The extent to which the applicant describes in its application the activities to be assisted, including whether the grant funds will support an existing child care program or a new child care program (see section 419N(c)(4) of the HEA).

-7. If the applicant is requesting grant assistance for a new child care program (the applicant is not currently funded under this program)—
+(vii) If the applicant is requesting grant assistance for a new child care program (see section 419N(c)(8) of the HEA)—

-b.
-The extent to which the applicant specifies in its application the measures the institution will take to assist low-income students with child care during the period before the institution provides child care services (see section 419N(c)(8)(B) of the HEA).
+(2) The extent to which the applicant specifies in its application the measures the institution will take to assist low-income students with child care during the period before the institution provides child care services; and

-c.
-The extent to which the application includes a plan for identifying resources needed for the child care services, including space in which to provide child care services and technical assistance if necessary (see section 419N(c)(8)(C) of the HEA).
+(3) The extent to which the application includes a plan for identifying resources needed for the child care services, including space in which to provide child care services and technical assistance if necessary.

 In determining the quality of the management plan for the proposed project, the Secretary considers the following: